Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Results and Discussion

-Furthermore, we investigate the effects of the internal diameter of the coupling tube on the suppression of limit cycle oscillations.
-For two amplitudes of thermoacoustic instability (i.e., $p^\prime_{0,\text{rms}} = 3400 \pm 150$ and $4100 \pm 150$ Pa), we perform experiments with coupling tubes having five different internal diameters ranging from $d_{\text{c}} = 6.35 $ to $25.4$ mm, keeping the length of the coupling tube constant at $L_{\text{c}} = 1400$ mm.
-We observe that the suppression of limit cycle oscillations depends on $d_{\text{c}}$, where a larger diameter coupling tube can quench such oscillations easily for the optimum value of $L_{\text{c}}$.
-Furthermore, limit cycle oscillations with higher amplitude ($p^\prime_{0,\text{rms}} = 4100$ Pa) undergoes lower suppression than those with lower amplitudes ($p^\prime_{0,\text{rms}} = 3400$ Pa) for the same coupling parameters.
+Furthermore, we investigate the effects of the internal diameter of the coupling tube on the suppression of thermoacoustic instability (refer to Fig. \ref{diff_amp_dia}b).
+For two amplitudes of LCOs (i.e., $p^\prime_{0,\text{rms}} = 3400 \pm 150$ Pa and $4100 \pm 150$ Pa), we perform experiments with coupling tubes having five different internal diameters ranging from $d_{\text{c}} = 6.35 $ to $25.4$ mm, keeping the length of the coupling tube constant at $L_{\text{c}} = 1400$ mm.
+We observe that the occurrence of amplitude death depends on $d_{\text{c}}$, where a larger diameter coupling tube can quench such oscillations easily for the optimum value of $L_{\text{c}}$.
+Furthermore, LCOs with higher amplitude ($p^\prime_{0,\text{rms}} \approx 4100$ Pa) undergoes lower suppression than those with lower amplitudes ($p^\prime_{0,\text{rms}} \approx 3400$ Pa) for the same coupling parameters.